-In 2020, ICJI produced the sixth edition of the annual Criminal Code Reform Evaluation Report, which builds on the analyses from the previous years and provides additional insight into Indiana’s current and ever-changing criminal justice landscape.
-Comprehensively, this report covers many topics, ranging from jail overcrowding and the development of specialty courts to behavioral and mental health services.
-However, one main point of note is the attempt to address the impact of COVID-19 on the criminal justice system.
-The purpose of this report is to shed light on many of these areas so that Indiana’s policymakers and stakeholders can develop forward-thinking strategies based on sound data and meaningful analysis.
+In November 2021, the ICJI Research Division working alongside the Justice Reinvestment Advisory Council published the seventh edition of the Indiana Criminal Code Reform Evaluation Report, which builds on the data from previous years and provides additional insight into Indiana’s current and ever-changing criminal justice landscape.
+Comprehensively, the report covers many topics, ranging from jail overcrowding and the development of specialty courts to behavioral and mental health services.
+It also takes into account the impact that COVID-19 has on the criminal justice system.

 HEA 1006 DASHBOARDS